BIG IDEAS at the Vancouver Maritime Museum

 12:30 – 2:00PM

 Explore the social and political issues embedded in the current exhibitions at the Maritime Museum and Vancouver Biennale’s art installation in Vanier Park in this new program developed by professional artist Toni Latour.
 Students will discuss religious and racial discrimination, cultural appropriation, and our histories of migration and immigration as they explore the Vancouver Biennale’s art installation in Vanier Park, Paradise Has Many Gates, and examine artifacts at the museum, including the sail from the Greenpeace vessel MV Moby Dick and the ocean liner RMS Empress of Japan.
-Students will then participate in a hands-on art workshop with Latour, connecting and responding to the ideas and perspectives they have learned.
+Students will then participate in a hands-on art workshop, connecting and responding to the ideas and perspectives they have learned.

 Photo: roaming-the-planet.
 Students working inside of Paradise Has Many Gates.